quantophile/blog/mathsummaries/content/posts/schreve_volI_01_the_binomial_model.md

 An arbitrage portfolio is a deterministic money-making machine, and we interpret the existence of an arbitrage portfolio as equivalent to a serious case of mispricing on the market.
 It is now natural to investigate when a given market model is arbitrage free i.e. when there are no arbitrage opportunities.

 ---
 **Proposition**.
-The model above is arbitrage-free if and only if the following conditions hold:
+The binomial model is arbitrage-free if and only if the following conditions hold:
 $$
  \begin{align\*}
      d \leq (1 + r) \leq u \tag{1}